R-Mosolov/univer-checklist/Readme.md

 # Presentation of SPA
-**"University Checklist"** is the SPA to check quality of your final, qualifying, university work.
+**«University Checklist»** is the SPA to check quality of your final, qualifying, university work.
 Technological stack: HTML, CSS, TypeScript (React.js), Bootstrap, jQuery, Grunt.